mlflow/mlflow/docs/source/model-registry.rst

     An MLflow Model is created from an experiment or run that is logged with one of the model flavor’s ``mlflow.model_flavor.log_model`` methods.
 Once logged, this model can then be registered with the Model Registry.

 Registered Model
     An MLflow Model can be registered with the  Model Registry.
-It has a unique name, contains versions, associated transitional stages, model lineage, and other metadata.
+A registered model has a unique name, contains versions, associated transitional stages, model lineage, and other metadata.

 Model Version
     Each registered model can have one or many versions.
 When a new model is added to the Model Registry, it is added as version 1.
 Each new model registered to the same model name increments the version number.